OidaTiftla/TemplatingEngine/README.md

 		\end{document}

-What goes into the LaTex-compiler.
+What goes into the LaTeX-compiler.